Sunday (Sonic Youth song)

 "Sunday" is a song by American alternative rock band Sonic Youth.
 It was released in 1998 by record label Geffen as the first and only single from their 10th studio album, A Thousand Leaves.

 Release

 "Sunday" was released on April 23, 1998 by record label Geffen as the first and only single from their 10th studio album, A Thousand Leaves.
 It reached No. 72 in the UK Singles Chart.

 A different recording of the song was also featured on the soundtrack of the film SubUrbia.

 Content

 The song's riff was 'borrowed' from Helium's song "Skeleton".

 One of the single's B-sides, "Moist Vagina", was originally by Nirvana, who were friends of the band and appeared in the film 1991: The Year Punk Broke while touring with Sonic Youth.

 Music video

 The video for "Sunday" was directed by Harmony Korine and starred Macaulay Culkin and Rachel Miner.
-The video made liberal use of slow- and fast-motion cameras and images of ballerinas dancing and Culkin playing a banjo and interacting with Miner.
+The video made liberal use of slow- and fast-motion cameras and images of ballerinas dancing, Culkin and Thurston Moore playing banjos, and Culkin interacting with Miner.